-Avoid thin pans because they'll warp and they don't hold heat evenly, which makes them a pain to use.
+Avoid thin pans because they'll warp and don't hold heat evenly, which makes them a pain to use.

 Thin pans aren't great on any heat source, but electric heat in particular can cause pans to warp because they can get really hot.

 Which pans fit this category?
 Thin, stamped aluminum (usually nonstick) and thin, cheap clad stainless steel are the worst offenders.
-Some carbon steel can also warp if it's really thin, so pay attention to the gauge (thickness) of the carbon steel before you buy.
+Some carbon steel pans can also warp if it's thin, so pay attention to the gauge (thickness) of the carbon steel before you buy.